New Mexico campaign: Sibley's retreat

 A rearguard of four companies of the 7th Texas Mounted Rifles and several companies of Arizona Confederates (consolidated under the command of Lieutenant Colonel Philemon Herbert as the 1st Arizona Mounted Rifles Battalion) was left at Fort Thorn, commanded by Colonel William Steele.

-With the advance of the California Column closing in from the west, and General Edward Canby's Army approaching from the north, guerillas from the Mesilla area rose against the confiscations of the 7th Texas Mounted Rifles and 1st Arizona Mounted Rifles left to garrison the Mesilla Valley.
-The Second Battle of Mesilla was a skirmish fought in the desert near Mesilla on July 1, 1862 between Confederate Arizona rebels and pro Union New Mexican militia.
-The engagement ended with a Union victory and with the threat of the more numerous Union forces closing in, prompted the rebels to withdraw from Mesilla, retreating into Texas in early July.
+With the advance of the California Column closing in from the west, and General Edward Canby's Army approaching from the north, guerillas from the Mesilla area rose against the 7th Texas Mounted Rifles while the 1st Arizona Mounted Rifles left to garrison the Mesilla Valley.
+The Second Battle of Mesilla was a skirmish fought in the desert near Mesilla on July 1, 1862, between Confederate Arizona rebels and pro Union New Mexican militia.
+The engagement ended with a Union victory and with the threat of the more numerous Union forces closing in.
+The rebels withdrew from Mesilla, retreating into Texas in early July.

 Aftermath

 Following the Confederate retreat, units from the Union California Column under the command of Colonel James Carleton occupied several forts in western Texas.
-Canby was promoted to brigadier general and reassigned to the eastern theater.
+Canby was promoted to brigadier general and reassigned to the eastern region.
 He was succeeded as commander of the department by Carleton, who was also promoted to brigadier general.
-The best men from the New Mexico volunteers were formed into the 1st New Mexico Cavalry with Kit Carson in command; the regiment spent the rest of the war fighting Indian tribes in the territory.
+Men from the New Mexico volunteers were formed into the 1st New Mexico Cavalry with Kit Carson in command; the regiment spent the rest of the war fighting Native tribes in the territory.

-Although the Confederates continued to consider Arizona part of the Confederacy and made several plans for another invasion, they were never able to put these plans into execution.
+Although the Confederates continued to consider Arizona part of the Confederacy and made several plans for another invasion, they were never able to put their plans into execution.
 Sibley's brigade would be called by many the "Arizona Brigade" and continued to serve in various areas in Texas and Louisiana during the remainder of the war.
-Sibley would eventually be demoted to directing supply trains in 1863.
+Sibley was eventually demoted to managing supply trains in 1863.

 Battlefields today

 Approximately 678 acre of the Glorieta Pass Battlefield is today protected within the Pecos National Historical Park, and the National Park Service allows access on the park's Civil War sites only to permit-holders and guided tours.
-There are numerous interpretive signs and exhibits around the park and along nearby roads including Interstate 25, which parallels the Santa Fe National Historic Trail through Glorieta Pass.
+There are numerous exposition signs and exhibits around the park and along nearby roads including Interstate 25, which parallels the Santa Fe National Historic Trail through Glorieta Pass.

 The Valverde battlefield was commemorated by a historical marker along a nearby highway in the corridor known as the Camino Real de Tierra Adentro, now a National Historic Trail.

 The Battle of Peralta (loosely depicted in The Good, the Bad and the Ugly) was commemorated by a state historical marker at the north end of the village, now surrounded by suburban development from metropolitan Albuquerque.

 The Battle of Albuquerque was memorialized on the city's Old Town Plaza including plaques and cannons.

-The First and Second Battle of Mesilla have an interpretive sign on the Plaza in historic Mesilla, which was the capital of the Confederate Arizona territory during the Civil War, but is now part of metropolitan Las Cruces in far southern New Mexico.
+The First and Second Battle of Mesilla have a sign on the Plaza in historic Mesilla, which was the capital of the Confederate Arizona territory during the Civil War but is now part of metropolitan Las Cruces in far southern New Mexico.